alsofronie/interact/README.md

 # interact module
-APIs to interact with an embedded PrivateSky domain in a webview or iframe APIs to offer primitives for PrivateSky conversational interfaces
+APIs to interact with an embedded PrivateSky domain in a webview or iframe (child).
+Another window will act as a parent for one ore more childs.
+These APIs also offer primitives for PrivateSky conversational interfaces in console mode or could be used to implement them on the client side

 #Host APIs

-#Generic APIs

 var interact = require("interact");
 var domainSandboxWebView = interact.connectChild(wnd)

-domainSandboxWebView.onRequest(type, callback)
 domainSandboxWebView.sendRequest(type,args,callback)
-domainSandboxWebView.startSwarm(swarmName,ctor, args, callback)
+domainSandboxWebView.startSwarm(swarmName,ctor, args, callback) //start a swarm inside of the child
-domainSandboxWebView.get(domainUrlKey, callback)
-domainSandboxWebView.set(domainUrlKey, value, callback)

-#Console mode APIs
+domainSandboxWebView.get(domainUrlKey, callback)        // ask the value of a key domainSandboxWebView.set(domainUrlKey, value, callback) // set a value for a key

+domainSandboxWebView.onRequest(type, callback)  // register callbacks for various type of request comming from child. type could be "getPIN","getNumber","getString","getPassword","getForm" (COMMAND_TYPES fields in index.js)

-#Console mode APIs
+##Generic APIs and console mode APIs

+$$.interact.say(..args)
+$$.interact.log(..args)
+$$.interact.readPin()
+$$.interact.readPassword()
+$$.interact.readNumber()
+$$.interact.readString()
+$$.interact.readForm()
+$$.interact.response(response, originalRequest)  //used mainly internally to dispatch responses from parent

 # domainUrlKey concept